In today’s post I’m sharing some basic fitness terms for beginners.

 Cross training If you participate in one specific sport or kind of exercise, cross training means to do another kind of exercise.
 For example, if you’re training for a bike race, cross training could be anything from yoga to weight lifting.
 If you’re preparing for a marathon, your cross training could include spin classes or Pilates.

-If you're already into working out leave me a comment with a term you were confused about when you first started.
+If you’re already into working out leave me a comment with fitness terms you were confused about when you first started working out.

 I love this!!
 I spent so much time googling random things when I first got into working out!!
 This is so useful!

 I agree!
 I wish I would have read something like this as I was starting out too.

 This is great!!
 So many beginners feel intimidated by not knowing exactly what they’re getting into.

 That’s exactly how I felt when I first started getting into fitness.

 Comments are closed.